sreehari32/Machine-Learning-with-Deeplearning.ai/README.md

 # Machine-Learning-with-Deeplearning.ai
-This repository contains the details of the course attended in Machine Learning by Stanford University & DeepLearning.AI on Coursera.
-(02/2024)
+This repository hosts the program assignments for the Deep Learning Specialization course offered by Andrew Ng and DeepLearning.AI through Stanford University on the Coursera platform.